AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/README.md

 # Koikatsu OpenNSFW Sound Pack port

 This is a port of the [OpenNSFW Sound Pack](https://opennsfw.carrd.co/) as a mod for Koikatsu Studio.
-The pack contains various types of NSFW sounds from various creators, so I will divide it in multiple mods.
+The pack contains various types of NSFW sounds from various creators, so I will divide it into multiple mods.

 (Only contains `Plaps/Squishy (LeHornySFX3D)` as of 2025-01-31, more on the way)